Melapress/wp-security-audit-log/readme.txt

 == Frequently Asked Questions ==

-= Please refer to the [FAQs page](https://www.wpsecurityauditlog.com/documentation/frequently-asked-questions-faqs/) on the plugin's website for the FAQs and the [Support & Documentation](https://www.wpsecurityauditlog.com/support/) section for more technical information and documents about the WP Security Audit Log. =
+= Please refer to the [FAQs page](https://www.wpsecurityauditlog.com/documentation/frequently-asked-questions-faqs/) on the plugin's website for the FAQs and the [Support & Documentation](https://www.wpsecurityauditlog.com/support/) section for more technical information and documents about the WP Security Audit Log plugin. =

 == Screenshots ==